Spanish Teacher Podcast: Language Learning Activities

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

 We know how essential the interpretive mode is when acquiring language.
-In this guest interview, I got a chance to share lots of activities that we can do to engage students in any text at any proficiency level, from native speakers to your Spanish beginner classroom.
+In this guest interview, I got a chance to share lots of language learning activities that we can do to engage students in any text at any proficiency level, from native speakers to your Spanish beginner classroom.
+These language learning activities are flexible and fun, making them perfect for boosting comprehension and confidence.
 Let’s take a look at reading activities for your language learners!

 Meet Our Host